 Calling people later (or never)

-The words, “I forgot” hurts your business, so don’t forget to call your clients.
-Be the one they remember in every possible way.
-That’s the way to top their ‘Favorites List’.
+Remember, the words, ‘I forgot’ hurts your business, so don’t forget to call your clients.
+Be the one they remember in every possible way because you remember them often.
+That’s the way to the top of their ‘Favorites List’.

 Delaying the visit to the market

 How important is your health to your business?

 If very important, then you know you should eat fresh food, especially vegetables instead of processed foods.
 The market is the best place to pick those.

 Living in Mombasa, the coastal city of Kenya gives me the privilege to walk to the market to select fresh vegetables for my meals.

 By not going to the market once a week, I miss the opportunity to take a refreshing 45-minutes walk, sharpen my bargaining prowess with traders and access fresh food at affordable prices.

 Oh, and did I mention that watching and listening to the traders and buyers as a matter of habit can give you fresh ideas for your business?

 I have a naughty habit of pushing the best actions to the back burner.
 Somehow, I convince myself to attend to them later.